 Engoo Blog Travel & Fun

-But before you play, remember that games have a lot of special terms that may be difficult for some learners to understand.
-But we’re here to help!
-This article will briefly explain some of the most common English vocabulary and slang people use when talking about video games.
+But before you play, remember that there is a lot of gamer slang that might be confusing at first.
+We're here to help!
+This article will explain some common casual English vocabulary people use when playing and talking about video games.

-A young woman playing a video game on a computer
+Friends playing a video game while sitting on a sofa

 MTX

 Many modern games are very cheap or even free to play.
-However, games like these still make money from players who purchase items and upgrades within the game.
+These games make money from players who purchase items and upgrades within the game itself.

 Rage quit